 When Working with Hoarders, Handle with Care

-Because there is often so much more going on that “just hoarding” we work very carefully with our hoarding clients to be especially gentle about the organizing process.
+Because there is often so much more going on than “just hoarding” we work very carefully with our hoarding clients to be especially gentle about the organizing process.
 We have certain rules that we use:

-- We never start decluttering and organizing a hoarder’s home during the holiday season because that time of year is often already fraught with extra stress
+- We never start decluttering and organizing a hoarder’s home during the holiday season because that time of year is often already fraught with extra stress.

 I hope you’ll take a moment to read my entire interview with Diane here.